sainink0309/crashlens/README.md

 # CrashLens

-> Detect token waste patterns in GPT API logs.
+> Detect token waste patterns in LLM API logs.
 Offline, fast, and privacy-first.

 ## 🚀 What is CrashLens?